 This document is the de-facto standard for preservation metadata, initially developed by a team of experts from memory institutions and repository developers between 2002-2005.
 It specifies the core metadata that are needed by most preservation repositories to preserve digital objects over the long term.
 The PREMIS Data Dictionary provides a data model consisting of the entities that are relevant to the digital preservation process (Objects, Events, Agents, Rights) and the properties (called “semantic units”) that describe them.
 The information PREMIS tells you to record is independent of any particular technology or system and may be used in a variety of contexts and implementations to achieve preservation goals.

 PREMIS was developed with OAIS as its context and with the assumption that digital preservation repositories will comply with the functionality and information that OAIS specifies.
-The OAIS Information Model categories of Representation Information, and Preservation Descriptive Information, including Provenance Information, Context Information, Reference Information, Fixity Information, and Access Rights Information are reflected in concrete, implementable PREMIS “semantic units” that mitigate against the threat of loss and support the functionality of the preservation repository to ensure authenticity, renderability, viability, identity and availability.
+The OAIS Information Model categories of Representation Information, and Preservation Descriptive Information, including Provenance Information, Context Information, Reference Information, Fixity Information, and Access Rights Information are reflected in concrete, implementable PREMIS “semantic units” that mitigate against the threat of loss and support the functionality of the preservation repository to ensure authenticity, renderability, viability, identity and availability of the Content Information.
 PREMIS also supplies semantic units that fall into the category of Representation Information and its subcategories of Structural and Semantic Information, including a comprehensive description of hardware and software environments and their relationships needed to render, use or provide other functionality for long-term preservation of digital objects.
 With its high level of detail, the PREMIS Data Dictionary may be considered a blueprint for the design of metadata in a preservation repository.

-Not covered by OAIS but by PREMIS is information recorded about digital objects prior to ingest in the repository.
-The Rights entity in PREMIS focuses on rights asserted by copyright, license, statute or policy mainly for preservation purposes, although it may be also used to assert access rights, while OAIS supports the latter.
+The Rights entity in PREMIS focuses on rights asserted by copyright, license, statute or policy mainly for preservation purposes, although it may be also used to assert access rights.
 Thus, PREMIS provides key pieces of information that cover the whole life-cycle of digital objects, going beyond OAIS’ scope of the preservation repository.

 The OAIS information model is organized around categories of information, while the PREMIS data model is organized around the core entities Objects, Events, Agents and Rights.
 In some cases, this difference in approach has resulted in differences in terminology.
 One example is the categorization of Objects into various levels (Intellectual Entity, Representation, File, Bitstream)

-CCSDS Standards provide a concrete implementation of many of the Information Object and Information Package concepts discussed in 4.2 of the OAIS Reference Model.
+CCSDS Standards provide a concrete implementation of many of the Information Object and Information Package concepts discussed in section 4.2of the OAIS Reference Model.
 These standards include:

 Standard Formatted Data Units—Structure and Construction Rules (Recommendation for Space Data System Standards, CCSDS 620.0-B-2.
 Blue Book.
 Issue 2.
 Washington, D.C.: CCSDS, May 1992).